SongStitch/anchor/README.md

 # Anchor

-A tool for anchoring depencencies in dockerfiles
+A tool for anchoring dependencies in dockerfiles